What kind of screening will the doctor do?

-The doctor will ask you a series of questions about your use of alcohol and drugs and other risky behaviors like driving under the influence or riding with other people who have been using drugs or alcohol.
-Your doctor can help you the best if you tell the truth.
-The doctor might also ask for a urine and/or blood test.
-This will provide important information about your drug use and how it is affecting your health.
+The doctor will ask your child a series of questions about use of alcohol and drugs, and associated risk behaviors (such as driving under the influence or riding with other drivers who have been using drugs or alcohol).
+The doctor might also give a urine and/or blood test to identify drugs that are being used.
+This assessment will help determine the extent of a teen's drug use (if any) and whether a referral to a treatment program is necessary.

 Components of Comprehensive Drug Use Treatment